- You are here:

 - DEQ Frequently Asked Questions (FAQ) regarding PFAS

-- PFAS health related questions should be directed to the Michigan Department of Health and Human Services (MDHHS) at 1-800-648-6942.
+- PFAS health related questions should be directed to the Michigan Department of Health and Human Services (MDHHS) at 800-648-6942.

-- State of Michigan PFAS Action Response Team (MPART) website serving as the main resource for public information on PFAS contamination in Michigan Click here
+- State of Michigan PFAS Action Response Team (MPART) website serving as the main resource for public information on PFAS contamination in Michigan

-- Agency for Toxic Substances and Disease Registry (ASTDR) website including health information, exposure, and links to additional resources Click here
+- Agency for Toxic Substances and Disease Registry (ASTDR) website including health information, exposure, and links to additional resources

-- United States Environmental Protection Agency (U.S. EPA) website including basic information, U.S. EPA actions, and links to informational resources Click here
+- United States Environmental Protection Agency (U.S. EPA) website including basic information, U.S. EPA actions, and links to informational resources

-The Michigan Department of Environmental Quality (MDEQ) will soon be asking Community Water Supplies to perform Residential Cross Connection Inspections.
-The first phase of these inspections, will begin with homes that have lawn sprinkling systems and/or boiler heat as those systems pose a higher potential risk of causing a possible cross connection.
 The City of Portland Water Department would like to encourage you to contact us, if you have either or both in your home.
 In doing so, you would be helping us to update our records so we can continue to provide you with high quality and safe drinking water for years to come.
-You can do so by phone at 517-647-2948 or by email.

-Please follow this link to the HydroCorp website for information regarding cross connections.
-The information provided explains what a cross connection is, what you can do to protect yourself, your neighbor, and your community from a possible cross connection event.
 If you have any questions or would like to learn more about what you can do within your home to protect our water supply please contact the Water Department.
 We would be glad to help.

+Throughout the State of Michigan, areas of polluted groundwater are present in almost every urbanized area.
 When contamination in groundwater becomes significant, human health and economic activities may be affected.

 As a result, communities have recognized the need for a systematic approach to groundwater quality management.

 A Wellhead Protection Program (WHPP) is one approach that develops long-term strategies to protect a community’s drinking water supply.
 The long-term management of groundwater quality is endorsed at both the federal and the state level.
-Specifically, the Federal Safe Drinking Water Act was amended in 1986 to include wellhead protection.
-Additionally, the State of Michigan provides financial and technical resources wellhead protection program communities.
-The City of Portland’s Wellhead Protection Plan (Plan) is a “living” document that details action being taken to ensure the long-term integrity of the City’s water supply system.

-City of Portland Wellhead Protection Program Plan
+- City of Portland Wellhead Protection Program Plan (PDF)

-Wellhead Protection Program Plan Flyer
+- Wellhead Protection Program Plan Flyer (PDF)